oibind/qubcaving.github.io/README.md

     - How to clean gear
 - Add RSS for [Substack](https://substack.com/@qubcaving)
 - People do this for fun?!
-    - Moeny for an action camera to start a YouTube channel?
-Publicity
+    - Money for an action camera to start a YouTube channel?